Vancouver Washington Temple

 The Vancouver Washington Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction on the border of Vancouver and Camas, Washington.
-When completed, it will be the sixth temple built in Washington, and the second in the Portland, Oregon metropolitan area.
+Church president Russell M. Nelson announced the intent to construct the temple on October 1, 2023, during general conference.
+When completed, it will be Clark County's first temple, the state of Washington's sixth, and the Portland metropolitan area's second.
+The planned structure will be three stories and reach 267 feet in total height, with a spire of 66 feet.
+On August 23, 2025, Mark A. Bragg, a church general authority, presided over groundbreaking ceremonies.